Sufyaan-Kazi/AccountsPipeline/README.md

 # AccountsPipeline

 This is a pipeline for processing data (in batch for now) using Apache Beam and sending that data to BigQuery, it can use the directrunner or Dataflow.
-In due course this will be amended to include streaming, windowing and other cool stuff.
+In due course this will be amended to include streaming, windowing and other cool stuff, like templating.
 The aim of the program is to read banking csv transaction data (from different banks i.e. different formats) and look at characteristics such as description to try and infer a category.
 It uses a mapping file that maps a partial phrase to category.
 Once the data is in BigQuery, it can be analysed using DataStudio, looker etc.

+projSetup.sh creates the needed service account, enables API's, creates the dataset in BigQuery.

 runLocal.sh or runOnDataFlow.sh are the main entry points.
 The shell/code does the following: